barharding/Election_Analysis/README.md

 - The winner of the election was:
   - Diana DeGette , who received 73.8% of the vote and 272,892 number of votes.

 The results were tabulated through a python script and are shown in ***figure 1***.
-This scripted reads the raw election_results.csv data file and performs a number of calculations to produce the results.
+This script reads the raw election_results.csv data file and performs a number of calculations to produce the results.
+In addition this script writes the results to a results.txt file for future reference.

 ***Figure 1: Terminal Output of Election Results python script***